 PRIDE, the school’s parent Booster Club, was established in 1982 to help fund and facilitate the dozens of vital projects and programs listed at left that otherwise would not be available for our children.
 Many volunteers diligently work year-round for the benefit of EVERY Revere student, including your child.

-Please make sure you are receiving important school news by subscribing to Revere’s email communications and downloading the app via the link on the school website www.paulreverems.com, “Liking” Revere’s Facebook page, and attending the monthly parent meetings.
-Better yet, contact one of us to VOLUNTEER at the addresses below!
+Please make sure you are receiving important school news by subscribing to Revere’s email communications and downloading the app via the link on the school website www.paulreverems.com,“Liking” Revere’s Facebook page, and attending the monthly parent meetings.
+Better yet, contact us to VOLUNTEER at firstname.lastname@example.org!